ONEOK, Inc. [OKE] Price Aside, OKE Fundamentals Booming Beyond Compare

 Shifting the focus to workforce efficiency, ONEOK, Inc. [OKE] earns $4,703,030 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 12.08 and its Total Asset Turnover is 0.72.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.46 and its Current Ratio is 0.66.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 1.12, which indicates that it is 1.22% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 65.21.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.08, which indicates that it is 1.29% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 73.70.
+This RSI suggests that ONEOK, Inc. is currently Overbought.

 Conclusion: Is ONEOK, Inc. [OKE] a Reliable Buy?